 Better Dogfood Details

 Here are the ingredients of Orijen’s Regional Red Adult Dog Food.
-You can buy a 15.4 lb bag of it for $49.95 here.
-Yes, that is WAY more than $9.67 for 20 lbs, but your dog’s health and happiness are priceless, and it might just save you thousands of dollars in vet bills.
+It is more expensive than Ol’Roy, but your dog’s health and happiness are priceless, and it might just save you thousands of dollars in vet bills.

 Fresh deboned wild boar*, fresh deboned lamb*, fresh beef liver*, fresh deboned pork*, lamb meal, peas, salmon meal, russet potato, herring meal, fresh whole eggs*, fresh deboned bison*, potato starch, fresh deboned salmon*, pacific whitefish meal, fresh deboned walleye*, salmon oil (preserved with mixed tocopherols), sun-cured alfalfa, pea fiber, dried organic kelp, pumpkin, chicory root, carrots, spinach, turnip greens, apples, cranberries, blueberries, licorice root, angelica root, fenugreek, marigold flowers, sweet fennel, peppermint leaf, chamomile, dandelion, summer savory, rosemary, vitamin A, vitamin D3, vitamin E, niacin, thiamine mononitrate, riboflavin, d-calcium pantothenate, pyridoxine, folic acid, biotin, vitamin B12, zinc proteinate, iron proteinate, manganese proteinate, copper proteinate, selenium yeast, Lactobacillus acidophilus, Enterococcus faecium.